AdobeDocs/campaign-classic.en/help/technotes/using/edge-chromium.md

     1. Edit the Campaign server configuration file (`serverConf.xml`)
     1. In the `<web>` module, set `webView2Mode = "1"`
-    1. Reload the server configuration
+    1. Run the following command to reload the server configuration:

         ```
         nlserver config -reload
         ```

-    1. Restart the web server
+    1. Run the following commande to restart the web server:

         ```
         nlserver restart web
         ```

-    1. If your environment runs on Apache, restart Apache
+    1. If your environment uses Apache as a web server, run the following command to restart Apache:

         ```
         /etc/init.d/apache2 restart